 Not only have your editors likely spent more time designing their own forms than they needed to, but every form on the site looks different.
 That causes confusion for users, and puts forth a less than totally professional appearance.

 A design system will not only describe the button and the text field, but also instruct editors on how to assemble text fields and buttons into a form.
-That ensures that each form is laid out consistently.
+That ensures that each form is laid out in a cohesive manner.